SAP/openui5-docs/docs/Formatting,_Parsing,_and_Validating_Data_07e4b92.md

 A subclass of this class is `sap.ui.model.SimpleType`.
 The currently available types inherit from `SimpleType` class.

+For simple data types, you can generate the following parameters in the constructor:

 -   `formatOptions`: Format options define how a value is formatted and displayed in the UI.

 -    `constraints`: Constraints are optional and define how an input value entered in the UI should look like.
 During parsing the value is validated against these constraints.
 For example, an `Integer` type has a constraint for `maximum` that is automatically validated when parsing the input values.